 - Most earthlings don’t like worms, and even though some dogs might try to eat some kinds, they probably still don’t want them living in their hearts, especially since that would be a death sentence.
 That is why earthlings must give their dogs Heartgard or other heartworm protection every single month, to keep heartworms from taking hold of their dogs.
 If some earthling declares that heartworm is rare in your area, ask that earthling how much they will pay you in losses if your dog gets heartworm.
 (PS: Maybe heartworm is rare because smart earthlings keep their dogs on Heartworm prevention!)

 - Okay earthlings, the number 10 seems to be a BIG deal on this planet, so hopefully this will be an easy one to remember: 10 as in the PERFECT 10, as in the perfect kind of training, the kind that your dog wants, needs, and loves: POSITIVE REINFORCEMENT ONLY!
-Also known as R+, aka force free/pain free/fear free training (but never ever called “balanced” training, which is code for aalso uses aversive methods), you teach your dog by reinforcement, also known as ‘paying’ e.g. with treats for the behavior you want only.
+Also known as R+, aka force free/pain free/fear free training (but never ever called “balanced” training, which is code for also uses aversive methods), you teach your dog by positive reinforcement, also known as ‘paying’ e.g. with treats for the behavior you want.
 Look, earthling, when your bossling wants you to do something, does she drag you to your desk and then if you don’t do it, spank you, push you down, pop your belt, or alpha roll you?
-No, she pays you to do what she wants you do to.
+No, she pays you, with what YOU want, to do what she wants you do to.
 And do you only get paid for it the first few times?
 Nope, you get paid regularly.
-Very few earthlings would work for someone else if they were not paid to do so.
+Very few earthlings–rescue workers aside–would work for someone else if they were not paid to do so.
 If an earthling stops getting paid, he finds another job.
 Dogs are not too much different in that regard.
-Positive reinforcement training not only motivates a dog without intimidating or hurting the dog, but helps build trust between dog and earthling, and science has now shown that it is the proper way to train.
+Positive reinforcement training not only motivates a dog without intimidating or hurting the dog, but helps build trust between dog and earthling, and science has shown that it is the proper and best way to train.